cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Discussion

-* pros and cons of sending data to a local script or sending a script to a central database,
-  - for researchers, it "feels" better, if the data are on the local machines
-  - more freedom for researchers to use their tools of choice and to mix data with data from other sources
-  - pros for sending a script to the data are efficiency, less network traffic
-  - re-usability of scripts is easier, if they are sent to a central cluster, since everybody can do that.

-* General discussion
-  - high need to effective use/reuse data
-  - relevant data needs to be simply detectable

-* `BEFdata` and `rbefdata`
-  - in combination provide a solution to
-    + data storage
-    + describing data with metadata
-    + collaboration and data sharing
-    + simply pull data into analysis software and push data back
-    + data provenance by attaching R scripts to uploads
-  - will provide solution with next versions
-    + easier finding relevant data
-    + smart merges (including unit conversions)

-There is a growing demand to effectively use and reuse available data which puts much pressure on the development of software solutions that help researchers not only to find but also to reuse and integrate small and heterogeneous data into a wider context (cite xxx).
-The software combination `rbefdata` and `BEFdata` provides solutions to different aspects of the data life cycle.
-While the `BEFdata` side covers data storage, metadata support and a social component that fosters sharing data online (cite Karin), the `rbefdata` side offers easy access to the data and metadata as well as to upload functionality of the `BEFdata` platform.
+There is a growing demand to use and reuse available data, which puts much pressure on the development of software solutions that help researchers not only to find but also to effectively reuse data.
+In ecology especially the integration of small and heterogeneous data seems promising, as it can be integrated into a wider context to answer questions on a broader temporal and spatial scale (cite xxx).
+But particulary domains like ecology that have a high degree of interdisciplinary interactions which also results in a heterogeneity in methods and data are challenging in terms of developing data management tools.

+The software combination of `rbefdata` and `BEFdata` provides solutions to different aspects of the data life cycle.
+While the `BEFdata` portal covers data storage, and harmonization tools, metadata support and a social component that fosters sharing data online (cite Karin), the `rbefdata` package offers an easy access to data and metadata on the portal as well as it provides upload functionality for datasets and attachments like scripts or figures rigth from within R.

+While it seems a waste of bandwidth on one hand to always transfer the data to a local script for processing this approach also has its upsides.
+Having the data locally offers full flexibilit in choice of tools and also enables the researchers to freely mix in other local data sources.
+While this approach works well for small data the direct opossite is the case for big data where transfering of data is not possible due to its size.
+Here the recent trend goes towards on-server/in-database statistics, a scenario where where scripts are to be sent to the server and it returns the answer after processing.

-While well described data helps in understanding the datasets and on deciding upon the relevance and applicability in a certain analysis there is still lots of manual intervention necessary after that to prepare the data for analysis (cite Karin and me? or xxx).
+While well described data helps in understanding the datasets and on deciding upon the relevance and applicability of data a certain analysis there is still lots of manual intervention necessary after that to prepare the data for analysis (cite Karin and me? or xxx).
 It may needs to be cleaned, imputed, reshaped and merged which usually takes up to 70% of an analysis workflow, before smart models can be applied to the data to find interesting patters